CosmWasm/docs-deprecated/docs/03-architecture/01-multichain.md

 about [Inter-Blockchain Communication](https://ibcprotocol.org/).
-The power of [Tendermint BFT consensus](https://tendermint.com) and their [novel bonded proof of stake algorithm](https://blog.cosmos.network/what-does-the-launch-of-cosmos-mean-for-the-blockchain-ecosystem-952e14f67d0d) are the foundation for a revolutionary protocol to allow trustless message passing semantics between blockchains.
+The power of [Tendermint BFT consensus](https://tendermint.com) and their [novel bonded proof of stake algorithm](https://blog.cosmos.network/what-does-the-launch-of-cosmos-mean-for-the-blockchain-ecosystem-952e14f67d0d) are the foundation for a revolutionary protocol to allow trustless message-passing semantics between blockchains.
 No middleman, no timing issue, full security.

 The potential means code on one chain can execute a transaction on another chain.
 But the code must be designed around a message-passing idiom.
 CosmWasm fully embraces the [actor model](./actor) and lends itself to IBC use.
 Messages are fire-and-forget, rather than awaiting a promise and worrying about race conditions and reentrancy attacks.
-As IBC stabilizes, we will be adding first class support for IBC primitives into the [CosmWasm](https://github.com/CosmWasm/cosmwasm) libraries, as well as the [Cosmos SDK module](https://github.com/CosmWasm/wasmd/tree/master/x/wasm) that hosts it.
+As IBC stabilizes, we will be adding first-class support for IBC primitives into the [CosmWasm](https://github.com/CosmWasm/cosmwasm) libraries, as well as the [Cosmos SDK module](https://github.com/CosmWasm/wasmd/tree/master/x/wasm) that hosts it.